davidpots/playsongnotes/_lessons/157 [Neil Young] My My Hey Hey.md

         Am    G       Fmaj7
         ...My my, hey hey

-          (repeat intro riff)

-          (use same chords for all verses below)
+            [ play intro riff 1x ]

+        Am              G                Fmaj7
-        Out of the blue and into the black
+        ...Out of the blue, and into the black
+        Am                G                    Fmaj7
-        They give you this, but you pay for that
+        ...They give you this, but you pay for that
+        C                  Em7          Am         Fmaj7
-        And once you're gone you can never come back When you're out of the blue and into the black
+        ...And once you're gone you can never come   back Am              G               Fmaj7
+        When you're... out of the blue and into the black

+            [ instrumental verse 1x, using intro riff & harmonica ]

+        Am             G                     Fmaj7
-        The king is gone, but he's not forgotten
+        ...The king is gone, but he's not forgotten
+        Am             G                 Fmaj7
-        This is the story of a Johnny Rotten
+        ...This is the story of a Johnny Rotten
+        C                 Em7      Am               Fmaj7
-        It's better to burn out than it is to rust
+        ...It's better to burn out... than it is to rust Am              G                    Fmaj7
-        The king is gone, but he's not forgotten
+        ...The king is gone, but he's not forgotten

+            [ play intro riff 1x ]

+        Am     G       Fmaj7
-        Hey hey, my my
+        ...Hey hey, my my
+        Am          G              Fmaj7
-        Rock and roll can never die
+        ...Rock and roll can never die
+        C                      Em7     Am                Fmaj7
-        There's more to the picture than meets the eye Hey hey, my my
+        ...There's more to the picture... than meets the eye Am     G       Fmaj7
+        ...Hey hey, my my

+            [ instrumental verse 1x, using intro riff & harmonica, fade to end ]

 ## Tune down a whole step to play with Neil's version